rukleiven/Exercise1/Part3/README.md

 > "Green threads are threads that are scheduled by a runtime library or virtual machine, instead of the underlying operative system, which regular threads are.
 Green threads are “user-level threads” which means they are scheduled by an ordinary user-level process, not by the kernel.
 So they can be used to simulate multi-threading on platforms that don’t provide that capability."

 > "Coroutine: line of execution where theres only one corioutine running at any given time.
 A corioutine has its own stack, its own variables, and its own instruction pointer.
 It shares global variables, and most anything else with other coroutines."

+> Prosseser innehar programkode og data og har en til flere tråder.
+Tråder har ikke data, men utfører programkoden til prosessen som eier den.
+Grønne tråder er tråder som blir "planlagt" (scheduled) av et bibliotek eller virtuell maskin.
+Grønne tråder avhenger ikke av OS'ets evene til å håndtere programmer/prosesser.

+> Coroutines er subrutioner (metoder, funksjoner, osv.) som gir fra seg kontroll over prosessor under veis i kjøringen.

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
 > pthread_create() oppretter en tråd.
 Threading.Thread() oppretter en OS kontrollert tråd, men noe spesielt pga GIL (global interpreter lock).
 Go oppretter coroutines som ligner på green threads, men det er en forskjell.

-1. Creates a new thread
-2. Returns selected thread object.
-If the thread is not created yet, a dummy thread object with limited functionality is returned.
-3. Starts a new goroutine running, a goroutine is a lightweight thread managed by the go runtime.

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
  > "The GIL is a lock that allows only one thread to hold the control of the Python interpreter.
 This means that only one thread can be in a state of execution in any point of time.
 The GIL is often used in single-threaded programs, but can be used as a bottleneck in multi-threaded code."